Make an easy DIY Wood Frame any size you need using a miter box and saw.

 Then I did the same with the other 3 sides making sure the cuts fit well.
 There might be an easier way to do this but for a beginner it worked really well.

 I flipped the boards over and used wood glue to hold them together.
 I also screwed these brackets into place to hold the frame together and make it more secure.
 Then I let it dry for a few hours.

 After the seams were dry I used a sample of Minwax Stainable Wood Filler to fill in the frame seams.

 Once it was dry I lightly sanded the area.
 I was trying to decide between staining and painting but ultimately decided on painting.

 I chose LaFonda Mirage by Valspar.
-The color goes perfectly with the map.
+The color goes perfectly with the map and the rest of my home decor.
 Here are how the corners turned out once they were painted.

-I used tape to secure the map to the back of the frame.
+I used painters tape to secure the map to the back of the frame.
 I was originally going to staple the map using a staple gun but the tape worked so well that I decided to keep it.
-I’m going to be leaning the map but you could easily hang it by adding hardware to the back of the frame.
+I’m going to be leaning the map but you could easily hang it by attaching sawtooth hangers to the back of the frame.

-I’m so happy with it and that it hides the ugly mirror I can’t do anything about.
-I’ll be showing you the rest of the bookcase decorated for Fall/Thanksgiving later this week.
+I’m so happy with how it turned out and that it hides the ugly mirror I can’t do anything about.
 Now when someone comes over they have no idea what is lurking behind the bookcases and the map.

 Pin it for Later:

 DIY Wood Frame